raulmaulidhino-dev/bugar-test-excel-vba/README.md

 ## Usage

-To use the app, you can open the Excel with Macro file named `BugarTest.xlsm` in your Microsoft Excel and start experimenting!
+To use the app, you can open the Excel with Macro file named `BugarTest.xlsm` inside `src` folder in your Microsoft Excel and start experimenting!

 ### Exporting Components